katjagrace/katjagrace.github.io/_posts/2021-06-29-do-incoherent-creatures-have-reason-to-be-coherent.md

 <br>In a phrase you're going to keep hearing, I have executed a 'dominated strategy': there exists some other strategy that does strictly better.

-On the face of it, this seems wrong to me.<!--ex--> Losing money for no reason is bad if you have a coherent utility function.
+On the face of it, this seems wrong to me.
+Losing money for no reason is bad if you have a coherent utility function.
 But from the perspective of the creature actually in this situation, losing money isn’t obviously bad, or reason to change.
 (In a sense, the only reason you are losing money is that you consider it to be good to do so.)

 It’s true that losing money is equivalent to losing pizza that you like.
 But losing money is also equivalent to a series of pizza improvements that you like (as just shown), so why do you want to reform based on one, while ignoring the other?